 What's the deal with Pu'er tea?

 Pu'er is possibly the most complicated tea in the world—definitely the most misunderstood, and the most widely faked.
-Because of the many different processing techniques and the aging factor, it is a tea that can change over time, for better or worse, having a life span similar to fine wine, except with Pu'er every few years or so you can break off a piece and brew it and enjoy it.
+Because of the different processing techniques and the aging factor, it is a tea that can change over time, for better or worse, having a life span similar to fine wine, except with Pu'er every few years or so you can break off a piece and brew it and enjoy it.
 Pu'er is made in a loose leaf form, or pressed into pucks, bricks and balls, so it’s also the only tea that hurts when it hits you.

 What is Pu’er?